rubyaustralia/melbourne-ruby/README.md

 ### Alcoholic

-Current estimate is 5 cases.
+Current estimate is 5 cases, costing around $280.
+Was three beer, two cider, but a better balance going by what disappears first is four beer, one cider.

 * Order from Dan Murphy's online the day before (more options, slightly cheaper, delivery cost per case).
 * Order from LiquorRun.com on the day (less options, single delivery cost, local business)

 ### Non-Alcoholic

-Current estimate is 4 cases.
+Current estimate is 4 cases, with a mix of flavoured mineral waters/soft drinks plus plain sparkling mineral water.
+Costs around $160/month.

 * Order from Hepburn Springs Mineral Water via email the day before delivery (deliveries are only Tues/Thurs for Richmond, all week day for CBD).